International Humanitarian Law

-IHL classifies armed conflicts as international armed conflict (IAC) or non-international armed conflict (NIAC).
-Qualifying an armed conflict is an important threshold question necessary to determine which set of rules apply to the conflict: those for IAC (found mainly in the four Geneva Conventions and Additional Protocol I) or those for NIAC (found mainly in Article Three common to the four Geneva Conventions and Additional Protocol II).
+IHL classifies armed conflicts as either international armed conflict (IAC) or non-international armed conflict (NIAC).
+The proper categorization of an armed conflict is necessary to determine which set of rules apply to the conflict: those for an IAC (found mainly in the four Geneva Conventions and Additional Protocol I) or those for a NIAC (found mainly in Article Three common to the four Geneva Conventions and Additional Protocol II).
 Situations of occupation are regulated by IHL, namely the Fourth Geneva Convention and Additional Protocol I.

-Whether or not an armed conflict is an IAC or NIAC has significant implications.
-For instance, POW status, as well as combatant status, is found only in the rules applicable to IAC.
-The rules regulating the conduct of hostilities, as well as humanitarian access and assistance, are more detailed in IAC.
-All together the treaty rules applicable to IAC total close to 600; those applicable to NIAC number less than 30.
-This dearth of guidance can pose a challenge because the majority of contemporary conflicts are NIAC.
-To address this one can look to customary international law, which includes a number of rules that have evolved to address both IAC and NIAC situations.
+Whether or not an armed conflict is an IAC or a NIAC has significant implications.
+For instance, prisoner of war (POW) status, as well as combatant status, is found only in the rules applicable to IACs.
+The rules regulating the conduct of hostilities, as well as humanitarian access and assistance, are more detailed for IACs.
+All together the treaty rules applicable to IACs total close to 600; those applicable to NIACs number less than 30.
+This dearth of guidance can pose a challenge because the majority of contemporary conflicts are NIACs.
+To address this, one can look to customary international law, which includes a number of rules that have evolved to address both IAC and NIAC situations.

 In Article Three common to the four Geneva Conventions a NIAC is defined in the negative, as “an armed conflict not of an international character.”
-Thus, if a non-state armed group is a party to the armed conflict, it will be categorized as a NIAC.
-This could be if a state is fighting an armed group, or if two armed groups are fighting each other.
-Common Article three and customary international law would regulate both scenarios.
-For Additional Protocol II to apply certain requirements must be satisfied.
-In the armed conflict a state must be on one side, fighting against an armed group.
-That state must have signed Additional Protocol II for it to apply.
-Additionally, the non-state armed group must be organized, under a responsible command, and exercise control over part of the territory in such a manner that the group is able to carry out military operations.
+Thus, if a non-State armed group is a party to the armed conflict, it will be categorized as a NIAC.
+This could be the case if, for instance, a State is fighting an armed group, or if two non-State armed groups are fighting each other.
+Common Article Three and customary international law would regulate both scenarios.
+For Additional Protocol II to apply, certain requirements must be satisfied.
+In the armed conflict, a State must be on one side, fighting against an armed group.
+That State must have signed Additional Protocol II for it to apply.
+Additionally, the non-State armed group must be organized, under a responsible command, and exercising control over part of the territory in such a manner that the group is able to carry out military operations.

 The use of the phrase “global war on terror” resulted in some misunderstanding regarding the application of IHL to certain situations.
 The “global war on terror” is a political phrase, not a legal term of art.
 Thus, the “global war on terror” is not an armed conflict.
-The appropriate analysis is to look at the conflict locations – Iraq, Afghanistan, Somalia, Yemen, etc. – and assess each one in terms of whether or not it is an IAC or NIAC, regulated by the relevant framework.
+The appropriate way to analyze conflicts that fall under this umbrella is to look at the conflict locations – Iraq, Afghanistan, Somalia, Yemen, etc. – and assess each one in terms of whether or not it is an IAC or a NIAC, regulated by the relevant framework.

 There is some academic debate regarding cross-border NIACs, as well as at what point a NIAC might become an IAC, or an IAC might become a NIAC.
 These analyses are context and fact-dependent.
 Despite the theoretical debate, practitioners can often work around them by relying on customary international law to argue for protections owed to civilians.